 Content costs are recorded as cost of revenue in the period earned by our instructors.
 Content costs as a percentage of revenue for our UB and consumer subscription offerings are lower relative to individual course content purchases in our consumer offering.
 As a result, shifts in the mix between offerings and changes to the revenue share structure for UB and consumer subscriptions are expected to be a significant driver of future changes in gross margin.
-We plan to reduce the instructor revenue share for our subscription offerings, which are derived as a percentage of total UB and consumer subscription revenues, from 25% today to 15% by 2026, with the first adjustment to 20% effective as of January 1, 2024.
+We are reducing the instructor revenue share for our subscription offerings, which are derived as a percentage of total UB and consumer subscription revenues, from a historical rate of 25% to 15% by 2026.
+The first adjustment was effective on January 1, 2024, and reduced the rate to 20%.

 For consumer single course purchases, content costs are incurred at the time of purchase.
 As consumer course content revenue is recognized ratably over an estimated service period of four months, consumer gross margins are lower in the period of purchase, and higher in the remaining periods of the estimated service period over which revenue is recognized.
-For our subscription based UB offering, content costs are incurred based on monthly subscription fees, and margins are more stable from period to period.
+For our UB and consumer subscription offerings, content costs are incurred based on monthly subscription fees, and margins are more stable from period to period.

 Cost of revenue also includes payment and mobile processing fees, costs associated with hosting digital content, employee related expenses for our customer support organization, including salaries, benefits, stock-based compensation, facilities and other expenses, depreciation of network equipment, amortization of capitalized software, amortization of vendor relationships and developed technologies acquired through business combinations, and the portion of fees paid to certain reseller partners attributable to their providing customer support services to UB customers.
-We expect cost of revenue to generally decrease as a percentage of revenue as we increase the percentage of revenue derived from our UB offering.
+We expect cost of revenue as a percentage of revenue to generally decrease, as we increase the percentage of revenue derived from our UB offering and decrease the instructor revenue share percentage.